 It used to be that diseased or damaged teeth had to be pulled out to keep a patient free from tooth pain and infections.
 However, thanks to advances in root canal therapy, that’s no longer the case.
-Our dental office in Denton specializes in performing root canals and other endodontic treatments that let you keep your teeth and retain your natural smile.
+Our dental office in specializes in performing root canals and other endodontic treatments that let you keep your teeth and retain your natural smile.
 Please call us today to find out more.

 The Root Canal Procedure

-Our dentists in Denton are experiences in the science of saving teeth.
+Our dentists in are experiences in the science of saving teeth.
 We’ll meet with you to assess your dental and oral health, and if you are a candidate for root canal therapy, we’ll create a treatment plan and go over the steps with you in detail.
 A root canal is a painless, simple procedure that will have you smiling and enjoying your favorite foods again.

 What Is a Root Canal Procedure?

 A root canal procedure is a routine treatment that’s performed in the United States more than 15 million times each year.
 Each tooth has outer enamel and dentin.
 Inside of the tooth, there is a softer tissue called pulp.
 This pulp area is where the nerves and blood vessels are found.
 A fully developed tooth does not need that pulp to survive.

 When the pulp of a tooth is infected, it can spread to the tissues around the root of the tooth, creating swelling and pain.
 In some cases, you may not feel much pain, but bacteria can still cause damage to the jawbone that supports the tooth, leading to the loss of the tooth and other complications.